JohnnyQuackson/TG-bot/moderation/moderation.md

-It's folder for photos which are waiting for moderation
+It's a folder for photos which are waiting for moderation.